chinezbrun/pytes_serial/README.md

 - record data to MariaDB
 - send data via MQTT
 - events monitoring - when power_events, battery_events or system faults occured a log file is created with cells details - more details  [here](/docs/v0.5_changes_details.txt)
-- cell monitoring - read cells details for all batteries in bank
+- cell monitoring - read cells details for all batteries in bank.
+Two level of details can be selcted in config file.

 These options can be activated / dezactivated in configuration file (pytes_serial.cfg)